JulianConneely/Programming-and-Scripting-Project--Spring-2018/README.md

 I used Matplotlib to generate a barplot of the anatomical features of the Iris species, this barplot shows how the three species of Iris differ distinctly on the basis of their four anatomical features (see Section D of IrisProject script)

 While calculating the max, min and the mean of each column is useful way of practising data analysis using Python libraries, it does not in my opinion provide particularly useful information that is meaningful in terms of analysing the Iris Data Set.
 Indeed looking at *Figure_1 Histogram of Iris Column 1.png* you can see that column 1 (sepal length in cm) of the Iris Data set has 3 distinct peaks (between 4.7 and 5.0cm; between 5.4 and 5.6cm; and between 6.1 and 6.5cm).
 An example of a much more insightful graphic display of the data set.
-This histogram was created using the matplotlib.pyplot library and utilising the pl.hist and pl.show commands.
+This histogram was created using the matplotlib.pyplot library and utilising the pl.hist and pl.show commands (see section B of IrisMean.py)

 A more useful set of data calculations to analyse would be the...